msanchez-beeckman/tfg-video-segmentation/README.md

    BMVC, 2017.
    DOI: 10.5244/C.31.96

 Method [1] needs the computation of optical flows between pairs of frames of a dataset, while [2] and [3] require tracking points for the duration of the whole video.
-An executable to calculate and store optical flows is created upon compilation of the project, wrapping OpenCV's implementation of the method described in the following reference:
+An executable to calculate and store optical flows is created upon compilation of the project, wrapping OpenCV's implementation of the method described in the following article:

-4. Till Kroeger, Radu Timofte, Dengxin Dai, and Luc Van Gool Fast Optical Flow using Dense Inverse Search
+4. Till Kroeger, Radu Timofte, Dengxin Dai, and Luc Van Gool
+   Fast Optical Flow using Dense Inverse Search
    ECCV, 2016.
    DOI: 10.1007/978-3-319-46493-0_29

 An implementation of a dense point tracking strategy is also included in this project, so as to compute trajectories and use them in the segmentation approaches that need them.